stevenliuxd/AWS_EC2_Excercise/README.md

 * pip (required for installing dependencies)
 * git (optional, for cloning this repo)

+Note: When cloning, use the HTTPS method.
+Python3, git and pip can installed with the respective package manager of your Linux distro (apt/yum), or by using the executable installers in windows (pip is included with Python version >3.4 in Windows).

 ## Setup Virtual Environment

 * Create Virtual Environment: